Alexander City vaccinations: COVID-19 inoculation sites in the area - NewsBreak

 Alexander City vaccinations: COVID-19 inoculation sites in the area

-(ALEXANDER CITY, AL) The COVID-19 vaccine rollout is moving ahead nationwide, and multiple locations in Alexander City have it on hand, according to an online database.
+(ALEXANDER CITY, AL) Supplies of the COVID-19 vaccine are increasing nationwide, and multiple locations in Alexander City have it on hand, according to an online database.

 Here are several locations where you can find the vaccine in Alexander City: